Doncaster: Cycling

-Cycling in Doncaster is increasingly more popular.
+Cycling in Doncaster is increasingly popular.
 Its situation on the Trans Pennine Trail means it is connected to other surrounding towns.
 Additionally, cycle lanes are being installed across the borough allowing for safer road commuter cycling.

 Media

 Television

 Doncaster is served by BBC Yorkshire from Leeds which broadcasts the flagship nightly news programme Look North.
 ITV Yorkshire is the local ITV franchise.

 Radio

 Doncaster is served by several commercial and community radio stations.
 For 22 years, Trax FM was arguably the most popular station based in the city.
-It was rebranded as Greatest Hits Radio Yorkshire in 2020, along with numerous other stations in the region.
+It was rebranded as Greatest Hits Radio South Yorkshire in 2020, along with numerous other stations in the region.
 TX1 Radio was set up following the closure of Trax FM and broadcasts exclusively on DAB radio to Doncaster and Bassetlaw.

-Additionally, BBC Radio Sheffield and Hallam FM broadcast to South Yorkshire from Sheffield.
+BBC Radio Sheffield and Hits Radio South Yorkshire (formerly Hallam FM) also broadcast to the city.

 Sine FM is a community radio station broadcasting to Doncaster's central business district and inner suburbs on FM.
 TMCR 95.3 is a community radio station based in Thorne serving North East Doncaster on FM.